Sir Robert Gordon, 1st Baronet: Career

 Gordon was appointed a gentleman of the privy chamber to James I in 1606, and was knighted.
+He won a prize in the tournament at the Barriers in January 1610.

 On 16 July 1614 he received a grant of holdings in Ulster.
 In March 1614–15, having attended the king to Cambridge, he was created honorary M.A.
 On the death of his brother John, 12th or 13th Earl of Sutherland, in September of the same year, he became tutor at law of his nephew John Gordon, 13th Earl of Sutherland.

 In 1617, King James visited Scotland for the first time after his accession to the English throne.
 Among the entertainments was a competition of archery in the garden of Holyrood Palace, at which Gordon gained the prize, a silver arrow.
 He remained in Scotland for some time, and having settled his affairs in Sutherland, he returned with his family to England in November 1619.
 In May 1620 he revisited France and disposed of his property of Longorme to Walter Stewart.
 The Duke of Lennox wrote to him in Paris, asking him to buy a dozen masks and a dozen gloves for gentlewomen, engaging the help of Madame de Gie and the Marquise de Vermont if possible.

 In 1621, he returned to Sutherland, when he relieved the estates of the earl of a heavy burden of debt.
 In 1623, when George Sinclair, 5th Earl of Caithness was proclaimed a rebel, and fled to the Orkney Islands, Gordon received a commission from the privy council to proceed with fire and sword against him, and took possession of Castle Sinclair, the earl's residence.
 Having subdued the county of Caithness, he returned with his troops into Sutherland, and soon after went back to the court in England (and probably on to France).

 In 1624, Gordon was appointed one of the commissioners of the estates of the young Duke of Lennox, and two years later one of the duke's curators.
 Gordon was present at the private burial of King James at midnight on 5 May 1625 with the Earl of Kellie and Francis Stuart.